 Public participation in Matterhorn has consistently exceeded expectations in both rural and urban settings.
 The public has actively engaged in Matterhorn online dispute resolution from day one.
 This demonstrates that people are not only willing to use an online system to access the court, and in many cases, they may actually prefer to do so.

 Survey: 39% of people who used the system said they would not have been able to come to court in person.

 Times to case closure have been significantly reduced for courts using Matterhorn—from an average of 50 days before Matterhorn to just 14 days after implementation.
 But this reduction extends beyond the cases processed through the Matterhorn platform.
 On average, courts experience a reduction in time to close all cases, even for non-Matterhorn cases, from 50 days before launch to 34 days after.

 Matterhorn decreases case closure times to an average of 14 days, compared with an average of 50 days pre-launch.
 That’s 72% faster time to closure.

 Courts Save Time and Resources

-Other parties benefit too: law enforcement officers spend less time in court and more time in the community.
-Citizens don’t need to take time off work, secure childcare, or find a way to get to court.
-That means time and cost savings for them too—and a leveling of access for people who have the hardest time getting to court.
+Other parties benefit, too: law enforcement officers spend less time in court and more time in the community.
+Members of the public no longer need to take time off work, secure childcare, or find a way to get to court.
+That means time and cost savings for them too, and a leveling of access for people who have the hardest time getting to court.

 Do the same work in